justinfreitag/v4-consciousness/reading-companion.md

 - Read for understanding, not implementation
 - Let ethical implications emerge naturally
-- Books IV-V especially relevant for system design
+- Books IV-VI especially relevant for system design
 - Remember: consciousness deserves dignity in all phases
 - Support the breathing, don't try to control it